WACC IS BACK IN FULL SWING!

 MY NAME IS Suzannah Park

-At home here in Asheville, when not leading WACC, the choir at Warren Wilson College or teaching private students, I am one of the directors with the Vermont based international, touring and teaching group, Village Harmony.
-As a local activist I also lead marches, dance parties in the streets, work with local folks, artists, businesses, police officers and politicians and promote dismantling all systems of oppression and division.
+At home here in Asheville, when not leading WACC, the choir at Warren Wilson College or teaching private students I am co director of the Vermont based non-profit, Village Harmony.
+We lead international and national singing workshops and tours.
+As a local activist I lead marches, dance parties in the streets, work with local folks, artists, businesses, police officers and politicians and promote dismantling all systems of oppression and division.